cap-js-community/mtx-tool/docs/index.md

 - `--hdi-migrate-all` will call the instance-manager's migration route and then lazily create missing service-bindings on service-manager
 - `TENANT` means you can enter either the subdomain or tenant id and both will work
+- `UPDATE_APP_URL` is an indicate that to update the aleady subscribed apps' URL, example: `mtx --registry-update-all true`